foyer-rs/foyer/rfcs/disk-cache-codec.md

 - Verify that the hash-collision path still compares the decoded key correctly.
 - Verify that the owner remains alive after `Engine::load` returns and after promotion into the memory cache.
 - Verify that cloned cache entries safely share the backing owner.
+- Verify that wrapping a full aligned I/O owner preserves its pointer and that an unaligned `Bytes` slice fails alignment validation.
 - Verify that every drop order releases the buffer exactly once.
 - Return typed errors without panicking for malformed offsets, lengths, alignments, checksums, and archive roots.
 - Recover legacy entries with `LegacyCodeCodec`.